Qihoo360/360zhinao/README_EN.md

  - **360Zhinao-7B-Chat-360K**

-The characteristics of the 360Zhinao open-source project are：
+The characteristics of the 360Zhinao open-source models are：
-- **Base Model:** Leveraging a high-quality corpus of 3.4 trillion Tokens, primarily in Chinese, English and code, we achieved competitive performance on relevant benchmark evaluations of the same scale.
+- **Base Model:** Leveraging a high-quality corpus of 3.4 trillion Tokens which mainly consist of Chinese, English and code, we achieved competitive performance on relevant benchmark evaluations of the same model scale.
 - **Chat Model:** Powerful chat capabilities and three different sequence lengths of 4K, 32K and 360K.
-360K (around 500K Chinese characters) is the longest sequcence length among open-sourced Chinese models until now (Apr.
-10, 2024).
+360K (about 500k Chinese characters) is the longest sequcence length among open-sourced Chinese models until now.

 <br>

 # News and Updates
-- 2024.04.10 We release **360Zhinao-7B** 1.0 version,  include the base model and three chat model with sequence length of 4K, 32K, 360K.
+- 2024.04.11 We release **360Zhinao-7B** 1.0 version,  include the base model and three chat model with sequence lengths of 4K, 32K adn 360K.

 <br>